-4.76 This policy aims to ensure that species and their habitats, including for example those identified in the Local Biodiversity Action Plan, are not harmed by proposed development.
-The effects must be shown to be acceptably mitigated through careful design, work scheduling or other measures.
+4.76 This policy also aims to ensure that species and their habitats, including for example those identified in the Local Biodiversity Pembrokeshire design, work scheduling or other measures.
 Opportunities to provide new benefits should also be explored.
 Please also see policies and guidance in the remainder of this section on Biodiversity.